Jefferson49/RepositoryHierarchy/README.md

 <a name="Category-titles"></a>
 ###  Provide and show titles for call number categories
 While the Repository Hierarchy module can generate call number categories from call numbers, the webtrees and GEDCOM data model does not provide features to describe the call number categories.
-To fill this gap, the Repository Hierarchy module offers a feature to describe and view titles for the call number categories.
+To fill this gap, the Repository Hierarchy module offers a possibility to describe and view titles for the call number categories.

 The following two screenshots show examples for the titles in the module browser front end and in an exported finding aid.